 Security professionals are sounding the alarms on the latest string of attacks using Qakbot malware to breach networks and deploy ransomware in less than half a day.
 These attacks highlight a growing trend of cybercrime collaborations where operators like the Qakbot malware group expand their operations by selling Access-as-a-Service (AaaS) to other criminal gangs.
 In particular, Qakbot has been tied to ransomware groups including Maze, ProLock, Egregor, Conti, and now Black Basta.
 A string of attacks over the last few months has revealed an aggressive and widespread Black Basta ransomware campaign, primarily targeting US companies, where attackers are using Qakbot as the initial attack vector to install a backdoor, and then move laterally within an organization’s network dropping in encryption malware.

 Discovered in the wild in 2007, Qakbot (also known as Qbot, Quackbot, or Pinkslipbot) has evolved from a banking Trojan designed to steal Personally Identifiable Information (PII) into a multi-purpose botnet capable of performing reconnaissance, moving laterally, gathering and exfiltrating data, and delivering malicious payloads.
-Qakbot is designed to be highly evasive and self-propagating which makes it difficult to stop and very dangerous.
+Qakbot is designed to be highly evasive to avoid malicious detection tools, as well as self-propagating which makes it difficult to stop and very dangerous.
 Add to that a modular nature that makes it easy for attackers to custom configure it, makes Qakbot an increasingly popular choice for a malware delivery network, like TrickBot or Emotet.

 Qakbot attacks are most frequently launched through phishing email campaigns which lure victims to click on either an attachment or a link containing the malicious payload.
 And while the phishing lures are not the most sophisticated tactic, they originate from hijacked email chains or compromised accounts and leverage contextually aware themes which makes them effective.